 I used to hate tea.
 It had always just been flavored hot water to me.
 I pull the kettle off of its holder and pour into my teapot.
 Ripping open the bag of tea leaves, I reread the ingredients.
 I hadn’t bothered to learn the language until I fell in love with the warmth of being able to write to her.

-I remember the first time I met her.
-She was unlike anything I’d seen before, as she danced through her window, the sun hitting all the right spots, I remember thinking she looked warm.
-There I was lying on a rooftop, M24 leaning against my chest, admiring the way her green dressed flowed in seeming slow motion.
+She was unlike anything I’d seen before, a woman dancing behind her window, the sun highlighting her face; I remember thinking she looked warm.
+There I was, lying on a rooftop, M24 leaning against my chest, admiring the way her green dress seemed to flow in slow motion.

-The locals had gathered as usual outside the gates and set up their stalls.
-An assortment of local produce was being sold: vegetables, rugs and of course tea.
-Knowing the limited diversity of the vegetables and having no pressing need for a rug, I wandered over towards the tea.
-A large red blanket was spread on the dirt, there were silver teapots with complicated designs and glass teacups, searing in the sun.
-Entranced by the mix of red and silver I had not noticed the woman on the rug.
-I looked up, and I saw the green.
-The green of her dress, the green of her eyes, and the green of the teabags she was holding.
+The locals had gathered as usual outside the gates and set up their stalls with an assortment of local produce: vegetables, rugs, and of course tea.
+Knowing the limited diversity of the vegetables and having no pressing need for a rug, I wandered over to the tea.
+A large red blanket was spread on the dirt, and there were silver teapots with complicated designs and glass teacups, searing in the sun.
+Mesmerized by the mix of red and silver, I hadn’t noticed the woman on the rug.
+I looked up and saw the green.
+The green of her dress, the green of her eyes, the green of the teabags.

 “Hal turid bed alshshay?” she asked, motioning at the teabags.
-I searched my mind for my basic Arabic
+I searched my mind for my basic Arabic.